Full concert 7.30pm – 11pm (approx)

 Start making your guesses for what it will be this time… Damon performing Tender with Baaba Maal?
 The Temper Trap joining up with Tony Allen for Sweet Disposition?
 Or something completely surprising which you’d never imagined seeing before?

-Representing from the West:
+Representing from the West and America:

 Carl Barat (The Libertines)

 Damon Albarn (Blur/Gorillaz)

 Nick Zinner (Yeah Yeah Yeahs)